frostwire/frostwire/telluride/README.md

 ## Usage
 ```
 Telluride Cloud Video Downloader.
-Build 23
+Build 24
-Copyright 2020-2022 FrostWire LLC.
+Copyright 2020-2023 FrostWire LLC.
 Licensed under Apache 2.0.
+Python 3.11.1 (v3.11.1:a7a450f84a, Dec  6 2022, 15:24:06) [Clang 13.0.0 (clang-1300.0.29.30)]
+sys.version_info(major=3, minor=11, micro=1, releaselevel='final', serial=0)

-usage: telluride[.exe|_macos|_linux] [-h] [--server] [--port PORT] [--audio-only] [--meta-only]
+usage: telluride_macos.x86_64 [-h] [--server] [--port PORT] [--audio-only]
+                              [--meta-only]
                               [page_url]

 positional arguments:
   page_url              The URL of the page that hosts the video you need to
                         backup locally

-optional arguments:
+options:
   -h, --help            show this help message and exit
   --server, -s          Launches Telluride as a web server to perform URL
                         queries and return meta data as JSON.
-There's only one
+There's only
-                        endpoint at the root path.
-Possible parameters are
+                        one endpoint at the root path.
+Possible parameters
-                        url=<video_page_url> and shutdown=1 to shutdown the
+                        are url=<video_page_url> and shutdown=1 to shutdown
-                        server.
-The server will only answer to requests from
+                        the server.
+The server will only answer to requests
-                        localhost
-                        when the request comes from localhost
+                        from localhost
   --port PORT, -p PORT  HTTP port when running on server mode.
 Default port
                         number is 47999.
 This parameter is only taken into
                         account if --server or -s passed
   --audio-only, -a      Downloads the video and keeps only a separate audio
-                        file usually a .mp3. (requires ffmpeg installed in the
+                        file usually a .mp3. (requires ffmpeg installed in
-                        system)
+                        the system)
   --meta-only, -m       Prints a JSON dictionary with all the metadata
                         available on the video file found in the page_url.
                         Does not download the video file